Azure/multimodal-ai-llm-processing-accelerator/README.md

 **Network endpoint types**:
 By default, all of the resources deployed in this accelerator communicate with each other using either Service Endpoints or Private Endpoints.

-1. Private Endpoints - This restricts all traffic to the backend resources to within the VNET and ensures no data traverses the public internet.
+1. Private Endpoints - This deploys a private endpoint for the group of resources and ensures all traffic from other resources in the VNET stays within the VNET (no data traverses the public internet).
-2. Service Endpoints - This allows traffic to reach the resources via the public internet, but controls access to the resources using NACLs and IP rules.
+2. Service Endpoints - This uses Service Endpoints & NACL/IP rules to control internal VNET traffic, while ensuring the traffic stays within the Azure backbone network.

 The choice between Service Endpoints and Private Endpoints can be made independently for each group of resources.

-- `backendServicesNetworkingType`: Controls how the backend AI services can be accessed (ServiceEndpoint or PrivateEndpoint)
+- `backendServicesNetworkingType`: Controls how the backend AI services are accessed by the web & function apps (ServiceEndpoint or PrivateEndpoint)
-- `storageServicesAndKVNetworkingType`: Controls how shared storage services & Key Vault can be accessed (ServiceEndpoint or PrivateEndpoint)
+- `storageServicesAndKVNetworkingType`: Controls how shared storage services & Key Vault are accessed by the web and function apps (ServiceEndpoint or PrivateEndpoint)
-- `functionAppNetworkingType`: Controls how the Function App can be accessed (ServiceEndpoint or PrivateEndpoint)
+- `functionAppNetworkingType`: Controls how the Function App can be accessed by the web app (ServiceEndpoint or PrivateEndpoint)

-When using Service Endpoints, the resources will can access other resources within the VNET via pre-defined network security groups (NSGs), but additional options are available to set the access rules for connecting to the resources from public networks.
-Each group of resources can have public network access enabled or disabled independently, along with the ability to restrict public network access to a specific set of IP addresses or CIDR blocks.
+- `webAppUsePrivateEndpoint`: Controls whether a private endpoint is deployed for the web app (provided that the web app is deployed)

-These IP access control parameters only apply when the corresponding networking type is set to `ServiceEndpoint`.
-When a group of services are deployed using the `PrivateEndpoint` deployment option, public access to the resources in that group is disabled completely and will only be accessible by resources within the VNET that have access to the subnet containing the private endpoint(s).
+Additionally, you can optionally allow public network access to the resources using the `*AllowPublicAccess` & `*AllowedExternalIpsOrIpRanges` parameters.
+This is useful for when you need to deploy the solution from outside of the VNET but want to ensure that the resources communicate with each other via private endpoints.
+More information on this scenario is available in the [Private endpoint considerations](#private-endpoint-considerations) section below.

 For more information, check out the configuration options within the `infra/main.bicepparam` file.